-Y’all just loved the last stromboli I posted, so I decided to give it a little St. Patrick’s Day twist!
-This Reuben Stromboli is just as easy as the last one, but with all the great flavors of the classic reuben sandwich.
-It’s the perfect easy weeknight meal for St. Patrick’s Day… or any day, for that matter.
+My Easy Stromboli was a hit, so I decided to give it a little St. Patrick’s Day twist!
+This Reuben Stromboli is just as easy as the original recipe, but with all the great flavors of the classic Reuben sandwich.
+It’s the perfect easy weeknight meal or great for a fun St. Patrick’s Day get-together.

 Recipe Card